BobaBoard/boba-backend/README.md

 ### Relationships To Other Repos

-Boba-backend is the base which other BobaBoard repos (such as boba-frontend) require to run.
+Boba-backend is utilized by other BobaBoard repos (like [boba-frontend](https://github.com/BobaBoard/boba-frontend) and [boba-components](https://github.com/BobaBoard/boba-components)) to query the database and provide dynamic updates.

 ## Local Development